 Consider the following function graph.
 If you knew the function itself, you could simply integrate algebraically: .
-But not knowing the function, your only choices to break the area under the curve into rectangles and sum their areas or do a difficult, computationally expensive curve fit.
-We choose the former, and this is called a Riemann Sum; you have been introduced to them both in the website tutorial and in your coursework.
-It is known that as you let (in other words, you use successively smaller rectangles until your over shoot and under shoot become negligible), you will get the same answer as evaluating the definite integral seen above.
+But not knowing the function, your only choices are to break the area under the curve into rectangles and sum their areas, or do a difficult, computationally expensive curve fit and then integrate analytically.
+We choose the former, and this is called a Riemann Sum; you have been introduced to Riemann Sums both in the website tutorial and in your coursework.
+It is known that as you let (in other words, you use successively smaller – i.e., “thinner” -- rectangles until the over shoot and under shoot become negligible), you will obtain better and better approximations to what would be obtained if were known and could be evaluated using the definite integral seen above.

-To apply this to the problem at hand, we need to take the Cp plot yielded by solving for the given case on the website, and put a simple, one-dimensional grid on it (you can do this with a paper and pencil).
-As seen below, we can draw lines to create each, and then make rectangles to cover each curve that have as their width and as their height, the value of the Cp at the right side of the rectangle (green, top and blue, bottom).
-Finding these two areas and subtracting the bottom sum from the top sum will give you the signed area between the curves, which is the force acting on the airfoil, which is lift (if it is positive, else it is the opposite of lift (not quite fully drag, but rather simply down force)).
+To apply this to the problem at hand, we need to plot the airfoil surface Cp’s obtained using the website solver and then subdivide the x-axis into some number of sub-intervals.
+The sketch below illustrates an example where each sub-interval is 0.1 in length; i.e., .
+As seen in the sketch below, we can draw lines to create rectangles where the top-right corner of each rectangle touches a Cp curve.
+Using this methodology, each rectangle will be wide with a height of Cp (in the example below the green rectangle corresponds to the airfoil upper surface Cp and blue rectangle corresponds to the airfoil lower surface Cp).
+Determining these two areas (over the same ), summing over all intervals (10 in this example), and subtracting the bottom sum from the top sum will give you the signed area between the curves, which gives a quantity that is proportional to the net force acting on the airfoil.

-However, this is not the full story.
-Cp plots are designed to have inverted axes, and the red lines are always the pressure coefficient for the top of the airfoil and the black those for the bottom.
-As such, we need the following equation to effectively calculate lift with both the proper sign and only the need to find the area of the “box in between the curves”.
+In equation form, the net force is given by

+where the minus sign is by convention.
+However, this is not the full story because as seen in the above equation, force is a vector quantity, meaning it has both magnitude and direction.
+Computing the net force as given above provides only the magnitude of the force, but not its direction.
+Although determining the force’s direction will tell us how much of it is lift and how much is drag, doing that now is beyond the scope of this exercise.
+So, if we’re interested in only the net force, the above equation becomes

+In terms of the pressure coefficient Cp the above becomes

+where is the non-dimensional net force.
+Note this assumes that the body (airfoil) is symmetric.
+Using Riemann Sums, the above can be approximated by the relation

-The intention is to show how to numerically approximate an integral for which a simple curve cannot be easily fit, so you solution is only as good as the fineness of your grid.
-So, for each case, compute this with at least two values (divide the grid into 10 and then into 20 rectangles, for instance) to see how the value approaches the real value as you refine your mesh.
+where the subscript “i” denotes a particular interval.
+The intention is to show how to numerically approximate an integral for which a simple curve cannot be easily fit, so your solution is only as good as the fineness of your sub-intervals.
+So, for each case, compute the above quantity with at least two values (divide the grid into 10 and then into 20 rectangles, for instance) to see how the values change with the sub-intervals.

-In this way, you can calculate the force on the airfoil and create a graph of the various forces at different angles of attack for your project.
-Seeing these patterns will help you relate the effects of aerodynamics principals to the mathematics required to compute the values and give you a concrete sense of the physics.
+In this way, you can calculate the net force on the airfoil and create a graph of the various forces at different angles of attack for your project.
+Going through these processes will give you a better appreciation of how mathematics is used to obtain practical results.